RadhikaSheth/RadhikaSheth/README.md

 ### Hi :wave: I am Radhika

- A computer science student that not only loves to code but also likes to share.
+ A passionate software developer that not only loves to code but also likes to share.
 Yupp!
 I am blogger :zap:

  I am a self learner and I am motivated to learn new technologies.

- I have worked with Frontend (react-js, next-js) as well as Backend (SpringBoot, Django) Technologies.
+ I have worked with Frontend (react-js, react-native next-js) as well as Backend (SpringBoot, Django) Technologies.

  Catch me on :
  * [Medium](https://shethradhika9.medium.com/)